pac9/pac9.github.io/README.md

 -	education you on the solar system,
 -	allows you to learn how the Hubble telescope is helping scientists understand how planets and galaxies form,
 -	be intrigued by the astronomy picture of the day, and
--	provides insight into the location of and views from the international space station.
+-	provides insight into the location of and views from the international space station(ISS).

 <img src="https://pac9.github.io/SolarSystemMercuryhome.png" alt="Mercury page on Solar System app">